DataScienceZimbabwe/community_projects/NLP_Indigenous/README.md

 - No linguistics subject matter experts (SMEs) within the data science community.
 We are going to need the help of people that understand our local languages deeply
 - lack of credible local language corpus

-english AIs already exist so just create a dictionary that will map every english word to a corresponding Shona one processing will be done in English just like how a person can think in Shona then speak in English
-PS this is a laymen's idea